hylo-lang/hylo/Docs/Lexicon.md

 ### VIL
 Val's Intermediate Language; The IR used by the compiler flow to carry out flow-sensitive analysis, language-specific optimizations, interpretation and code generation.

+VIL has multiple stages:
+- *Raw VIL* is the output that the VIL emitter produces by walking a typed AST.
+- *Checked VIL* is VIL code that has passed type state anaylsis.
+- *Optimized VIL* is VIL code where guaranteed optimizations have been applied.